Zendesk Architecture Review & support systems audit

 See Architecture Review scope →New builds, rebuilds, migrations, cleanup, admin structure, role design, QA, and launch readiness for growing support teams.

-See implementation scope →Improve routing, escalation, notifications, macro logic, SLA behavior, and workflow quality with guardrails and monitoring.
+See migration scope →Improve routing, escalation, notifications, macro logic, SLA behavior, and workflow quality with guardrails and monitoring.

 See automation scope →Design API workflows, webhooks, retries, data contracts, observability, and support-safe incident handling across systems.